ajyuan/Monitori/sentiment_analysis_models_exp/Readme.md

-## This folder stores the sentiment classifier
+## This folder stores the sentiment classifier.
+It was orignially a custom built sentiment classifier, but no longer used in favor of VADER.
+See README at root directory for details

 ### Directorys
 * data: train/dev/test data